-&lt;sup>23Recall that the research team did not collect data from control group firms until the endline.
+24Recall that the research team did not collect data from control group firms until the endline.

-&lt;sup>24One way to explore this conjecture is to exploit geographical variation: we find that control firms that are located geographically close to treated firms are not less likely to win contracts at endline.
+25One way to explore this conjecture is to exploit geographical variation: we find that control firms that are located geographically close to treated firms are not less likely to win contracts at endline.
 Results available from the authors.

-The benefits of enhanced contract-winning knowledge extend beyond a greater ability to win tenders.
-To see this, we look at contracts won through other means than a tender process-those that do not require a formal bid-in columns (7) and (8) of Table 2.
 Trained firms win 200 percent more non-tender contracts.
 This suggests that Winning-contracts training does not merely flag particular boxes to tick or buzz-words to use, but rather conveys a deeper form of knowledge necessary to effectively convey appeal and qualifications to large buyers.

-Treated firms also appear to win substantially more contracts through formal bidding processes-0.27 more compared to a mean of 0.15-as shown in columns (5) and (6).
+Treated firms also appear to win substantially more contracts through formal bidding processes-0.24 more compared to a mean of 0.15-as shown in columns (5) and (6).
 This estimate is not statistically significant, however.